Wall-crossing of universal Brill-Noether classes: Compactified Jacobians and Universal Brill--Noether Classes

 is an integer.

-We say that a universal stability condition $\phi \in V_{g,n}^d$ is \emph{degenerate} if for some $G \in {G}_{g,n}$, the $G$-component $\phi(G)$ is degenerate in $V^d_{\text{stab}}(G)$. \end{definition} The degenerate locus is a locally finite union of affine hyperplanes, and we will soon describe these hyperplane explicitly.
+We say that a universal stability condition $\phi \in V_{g,n}^d$ is \emph{degenerate} if for some $G \in {G}_{g,n}$, the $G$-component $\phi(G)$ is degenerate in $V^d_{\text{stab}}(G)$. \end{definition} The degenerate locus is a locally finite union of affine hyperplanes, and we will soon describe these hyperplanes explicitly.
 Let us start with a simple example.

-\begin{example} (Vine curves) If $G$ is a vine curve, after identifying $V^d_{\text{stab}}(G)=\mathbb{R}$ by projecting onto the first factor (as done in the end of Definition~\ref{vinecurvenotation}), we have that the degenerate locus is a locally finite collection of points that only depends on the parity of the number of nodes $t$.
-If $t$ is even, the degenerate locus corresponds to the $\mathbb{Z} \subset \mathbb{R}$.
+\begin{example} (Vine curves).
+If $G$ is a vine graph, after identifying $V^d_{\text{stab}}(G)=\mathbb{R}$ by projecting onto the first factor (as done at the end of Definition~\ref{vinecurvenotation}), we have that the degenerate locus is a locally finite collection of points that only depends on the parity of the number of nodes $t$.
+If $t$ is even, the degenerate locus corresponds to $\mathbb{Z} \subset \mathbb{R}$.
 If $t$ is odd, the degenerate locus corresponds to the $\frac{1}{2}+\mathbb{Z} \subset \mathbb{R}$. \end{example}

 We now give an explicit description of the degenerate locus in $V_{g,n}^d$, based on \cite[Section~5]{kp3}.
 By Proposition~\ref{stabilityspace}, we have that $V_{g,n}^d\subset T_{g,n}^d$, where the latter is the stability space of vine curves (one for each topological type), with coordinates $x_{i,t,S}$ for each vine curve triple $(i,t,S)$ (see Definition~\ref{vinecurvenotation}).